Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 b. legal description:

-2. present Ownership of Site.
+2. Present Ownership of Site.

 3. Narrative Description of Project:

-4. Plans/Scbematics: (attach schematics, site and
+4. Plans/Schematics: (attach schematics, site and

-landscaping plans, and renderings, if available),-
+landscaping plans, and renderings, if available).-

 5. Project.
 Schedule: